-9 Digital SSTV
+10 Digital SSTV

 Several forms of digital SSTV have been developed, but the modulation method most widely used for digital SSTV as of 2009 is derived from the shortwave broadcast system Digital Radio Mondiale (DRM).
-(See the Digital Communications supplement on the Handboook CD for more information on the Amateur Radio voice applications of DRM.)
-HamDRM by Francesco Lanza, HB9TLK, is a variation of DRM that fits in a 2.5 kHz bandwidth and is used in various programs.
+(See the Digital Communications chapter on the Handbook CD-ROM for more information on Amateur Radio digital voice (DV) applications.)
+HamDRM, by Francesco Lanza, HB9TLK, is a variation of DRM that fits in a 2.5 kHz bandwidth and is used in various programs.

-The DRM digital SSTV signal occupies the bandwidth between 350 and 2750 Hz (see Fig 31).
+The DRM digital SSTV signal occupies the bandwidth between 350 and 2750 Hz (see Fig 40).
 As many as 57 subcarriers may be sent simultaneously, all at the same level.
 Three pilot carriers are sent at twice the level as the others.
 The subcarriers are modulated using coded orthogonal frequency division multiplexing (COFDM) and quadrature amplitude modulation (QAM).
 Each main service channel (MSC) frame or segment has 400 ms duration, and several methods of error correction are used within the segments.
 (See the Modulation chapter for more information on ODFM and QAM.)